 Walter Nejman, Portfolio Manager at Vanguard.
 He has been with Vanguard since 2005, has worked in investment management since 2008, and has co-managed the Conservative Allocation and Moderate Allocation Portfolios since 2013.
 Education: B.A., Arcadia University; M.B.A., Villanova University.

-The Vanguard Variable Insurance Fund's Statement of Additional Information provides information about each portfolio manager's compensation, other accounts under management, and ownership of shares of the Portfolios.
+The Portfolios' Statement of Additional Information provides information about each portfolio manager's compensation, other accounts under management, and ownership of shares of the Portfolios.

 Taxes